junxit/us-congress-bills-109/bill.md

       - **(II)** the placement of streambank or instream habitat diversity structures in streams that cannot be restored to original conditions or profile; and
     - **(iii)** removal of a disturbing or degrading element to enable the native habitat to reestablish or become fully functional.
 - **(6)** *Private land*
-  - **(A)** *In general* The term “private land” means any land that is not owned by the Federal Government, a State, or a political subdivision of a State.
+  - **(A)** *In general* The term “private land” means any land that is not owned by the Federal Government, a State, or a political subdivision of a Stateor a State.
   - **(B)** *Inclusions* The term “private land” includes tribal land and Hawaiian homeland.
 - **(7)** *Project* The term “project” means a project carried out under the Partners for Fish and Wildlife Program established by section 4.
 - **(8)** *Secretary* The term Secretary means the Secretary of the Interior.